Citibank Logo

 Meaning and History

-Before getting the current name and logo, the bank went through many mergers and consolidations.
-Its graphic symbol often changed: it has come a long way of evolution from a four-pointed star to a red arc imitating an umbrella.
-The modern branding system was created by specialists from the New York agency Pentagram.
+Before adopting the current name and logo, the bank underwent many mergers and consolidations.
+Its graphic symbol has often changed: it has evolved from a four-pointed star to a red arc resembling an umbrella.
+Specialists from the New York agency Pentagram created the modern branding system.
 The designers not only developed the distinctive Citibank sign but also thought over to the smallest detail how the facades and interiors of the branches should look.

 1955 – 1962